Anais-71/sportsee/sportsee-frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project Overview
+This project is a React application that uses axios to fetch user data and display various user-related statistics (e.g., performance, activity) through visualizations.
+The application supports two modes: development, using mock data, and production, fetching real data from an external backend.

+The backend is hosted in a separate repository.
+See the Backend Information section for more details.

+Backend Information
+The backend for this project is hosted in a separate repository.
+To access and configure the backend, please refer to the appropriate repository.
+Ensure that the backend is running on http://localhost:3000 or adjust the API_BASE_URL in your configuration.

+Environment Variables
+This project uses environment variables to differentiate between development and production modes.

+In development mode, mock data is used instead of making requests to the backend.
+This is controlled via the environment variable REACT_APP_ENV.
+To configure environment variables:

+Create a .env file in the root directory.
+Add the following configuration to switch between development and production: bash
+Copier le code

+# For development mode (using mock data)

+REACT_APP_ENV=development

+# For production mode (fetching real data)

+REACT_APP_ENV=production
+The REACT_APP_ENV variable is used in the application to decide whether to fetch data from the backend or use mock data.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `yarn start`
+yarn start
+Runs the app in production mode.
+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.

+yarn dev
-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `yarn test`
+yarn test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+yarn build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+yarn eject
+If you need to customize the configuration, run yarn eject to expose all configuration files.
+This is irreversible.

-## Learn More
+Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+To learn more about Create React App, check the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about React, visit the React documentation.

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)